 Tips and notes

 Use rights-only scoring: never leave a question blank, since there is no penalty for guessing.
-If you are taking an older paper test with 58 Math questions, adjust the question total so the scaling lines up.
+Even a random guess on a question you do not understand has a positive expected value.
+If you are taking an older paper test with 58 Math questions, the scaling differs; adjust the question total so the curve lines up.
 Remember this is an estimate — real forms are individually equated, so use the result as a study target rather than a guaranteed score.